 The more intense your workout, the more calories you burn.
 Using more weight for the deadlift and reducing your rest time between sets increases intensity.
 Duration only figures in the equation for the time you actually work out.
 For example, if you spend 20 minutes deadlifting, but 15 minutes is downtime between sets and socializing, you cannot calculate your calorie expenditure based on a 20-minute deadlifting session.

 The amount of calories you expend during a deadlifting session is not the total number of calories you burn as a result of your deadlifting session.
 EPOC, or excess post-exercise oxygen consumption, is the amount of calories your body burns after a strength-training workout to return your body to its previous state.
 Your body has to restore oxygen levels, remove lactic acid buildup and create new energy stores among other processes.
 EPOC is not easy to measure.
 If you use an online calculator or calorie chart to estimate the number of calories you burn while deadlifting, the result will only be a guess.
-Charts and calorie calculators cannot factor in your metabolism or EPOC.
+Charts and an online calorie calculator cannot factor in your metabolism or EPOC.